-Since 1986 Thedéen has recorded numerous CD’s for BIS, featuring standard repertoire works as well as contemporary music, including the renowned Dvoral Cello Concerto.
+Since 1986 Thedéen has recorded numerous CD’s for BIS, featuring standard repertoire works as well as contemporary music, including the renowned Dvorak Cello Concerto.
 His CD with the Shostakovich Cello Concertos won the Cannes Classical Award in 1995, and his recording of J.S.
-Bach’s Solo Suites for cello was named Editor’s choice in BBC Music Magazine, Nov 2001.
-Thedéen recently made a very successful debut with the Rotterdam Philharmonic and has has toured with soloists including Julian Rachlin and Janine Jansen to European festivals, New Zealand, and Australia.
-He has also toured Scandinavia and England with the Musica Vitae chamber orchestra from Sweden.
+Bach Solo Suites for cello was named Editor’s choice in BBC Music Magazine, Nov 2001.
+Thedéen has toured with soloists including Julian Rachlin and Janine Jansen to European festivals, New Zealand, and Australia.
+He has also toured Scandinavia and England with the Musica Vitae Chamber Orchestra of Sweden.

-Torleif Thedéen was appointed Professor at the Royal Conservatory of Music in Copenhagen in 1992.
-Since 1996 he is Professor at the Edsberg Music Institute in Stockholm.
-He plays the ex-Lynn Harrel cello by David Techler from 1711.
+Torleif Thedéen was appointed Professor at the Norwegian Academy of Music in Fall of 2017 and has been Professor at the Edsberg Music Institute in Stockholm since 2016.
+He plays a cello by David Techler, dating from 1711, formerly owned by Lynn Harrell.